Problematic Internet use (PIU) AND INTERNET GAMING AMoNG College and university students WORLDWIDE

 This project aimed to assess relationships between life stressful events and traumatic events with emotional problems in adolescents sampled from undeveloped and developing countries, but also developed ones.

-The principal investigators were Olayinka Atilola (Nigeria) & Dejan Stevanovic (Serbia) with 20 co-investigators and 3908 adolescents from 11 countries included.
+The project leaders were Olayinka Atilola (Nigeria) & Dejan Stevanovic (Serbia) with additional 20 investigators and 3908 adolescents from 11 countries included.

 Quality of life (QOL) and substance use (SUD) among adolescents in undeveloped and developing countries